sixteenmillimeter/contact_printer/notes/residency_report.md

 The work completed during the residency addressed practical limitations in the current design and established a list of improvements that will be made in the project.

 Issues with the overall tension on the film as it advances across the drive gear and past the lamp head were resolved by adding thin spacers between the takeup and feed spindles and the magnetic clutches which allow them to tension the film without potentially snapping it.
-Improving the tensioning allows the film to be contact printed without the frame lines pulling up or down and improves image stability.
+Improving the tension of the film allows the film to be contact printed without the frame lines pulling up or down and improves image stability.

 Speed